 Tokyo Capsule Hotel

 There are lots of good options for places to stay in Japan.
 The idea of staying in a capsule hotel isn’t for everyone, and you may have tried one of these outside of Japan.

 If you only ever stay in one capsule hotel in your life though, make it the 9 hours capsule in Japan.
 This is a chain of hotels, so you can find them in other cities in Japan as well.

-Visiting Tokyo is an amazing experience.
+Shooting Tokyo photography is an amazing experience.
 There are so many opportunities for great photos.
 You’ll find immaculately presented food, super modern architecture, and fascinating history.

 Tokyo is a really great place to begin your adventure in Japan.
 It will keep you occupied for days.